sleeptoken/zettelkasten/Remote Thought/Scanning and Networks.md

 Most spoofing attacks occur during the handshake, as it is challenging to build multiple spoofing replies with the correct sequence number.
 ### IP Spoofing Countermeasures

-- Avoid Trust Relationships
+- Avoid Trust Relationships - Do not rely on IP-based auth.
+Test all packets even when they originate from trusted hosts
 - Use Firewalls and filtering mechanisms
-- Use Random Initial Sequence number
+	- Use Random Initial Sequence number - Initial sequence numbers should not be based on timed counters, this makes it predictable for the attackers
 - Ingress Filtering
 - Egress Filtering
 - Use Encryption